BetterRules/example-rules-as-code/README.md

 - Add a new folder in the root directory.
 - Create a README.md with details about how to run the code.

+There are example tests in doc/beard-tests.csv that you may like to adapt to your chosen language or framework.